confluentinc/ksql/documentation/quickstart-non-docker.rst

 Start KSQL
 ----------

 1. Download the KSQL jar file <TODO: insert download link>.
 Then you can start KSQL.
-Use the keyword ``local`` if the broker is running on your local machine.
+Use the keyword ``local`` if the broker is running on your local machine.  <TODO: update how ksql is invoked with KSQL-254>

 .. sourcecode:: bash